0xbluemoon/Chrove_protocol/README.md

 * User open client to read smart contract, found some URL
 * Client visit /price.json of all URLs  and list them all to user
 * User select one of service
-* Client show service introduction and price and payment method of service
+* Client show service introduction, price, and payment method of service

 #### pay and visit